senseobservationsystems/sense-android-library/sense-android-library/documentation/sensors.md

     dataPoint.sensorDescription = sensor.getName();
     dataPoint.timeStamp = SNTP.getInstance().getTime();

-This sensor datapoint also need to send to nl.sense_os.service.MsgHandler so it could be stored in LocalStorage and later in CommonSense.
+This sensor datapoint also need to send to [MsgHandler](documentation/msg_handler.md) so it could be stored in LocalStorage and later in CommonSense.
 Here is an example of how to send a sensor datapoint to be stored by MsgHandler.

     Intent sensorData = new Intent(context.getString(R.string.action_sense_new_data));
     sensorData.putExtra(DataPoint.SENSOR_NAME, SensorNames.NOISE);